mialkin/docs/databases/isolation-levels/isolation-levels-sql-server.md

   AND balance = 100;
 ```

-we get the same `200` as Bob's balance.
+we will get `200` as Bob's balance when both transactions commit.

 ## Repeatable read